 • The Museum of Tomorrow

 Located near the cruise terminal, the building itself is a work of art.
 Good thing for us, as that was all we got to see.
-We arrived an hour before closing time, and right while I was trying to get in, they shut and locked the door.
+It locks the doors to new entries one hour before closing.

 • Best Beaches in Rio de Janeiro

-With 23 beaches lining its coastline, there is enough beach for everyone, although the more popular ones are quite crowded for good reason.
+Rio has 23 beaches lining its coastline.
 Take a safety tip from the locals.
 Notice they typically bring only a towel, sunscreen, and some small currency for snacks, drinks, and other items from beach vendors.

 Where to stay in Rio de Janeiro